How to Connect a Car Battery Safely

 Replacing a Car Battery Safely: Risks and Precautions

-It stands to reason that knowing how to connect a car battery safely is all about safety procedures and precautions.
-With the massive amount of current that your battery is capable of, you definitely don’t want a short circuit, and you’ll want to channel the energy properly into your car’s electric system.
+Knowing how to connect a car battery safely is not hard, but it's all about safety procedures and precautions.
+With the massive amount of current that your battery is capable of, you definitely don’t want a short circuit, which can damage your vehicle.
 Always consult your car’s owner manual for safety precautions.
 Wear safety gear and proper safety goggles while working to connect your battery.
 Also, it’s good practice to keep the area ventilated, keep any flames or sparks away from your battery, avoid direct contact with any battery fluids, and never lean over the battery unit, while you’re testing, connecting or charging it.
-These safety precautions might seem overkill, but they can often prevent some surprisingly serious injuries.
+These safety precautions might seem like overkill, but they can often prevent some serious injuries.

 Car Battery Replacement Steps to Follow

 Knowing how to connect a car battery is not a big deal as long as you have all the safety precautions taken into account.
 You simply need to clean the battery tray, make sure the battery is fully charged, and take care of any corrosion that can be found around the battery, before setting it in place.
 The battery will most likely have a hold-down bracket that goes over the top; make sure it’s snug and secure and the battery can’t rattle around..
 Next, attach the positive cable first to the positive terminal of the battery, then do the same for the negative cable.
 This order is essential to prevent any safety concerns.
 Under no circumstances can you allow your wrench to touch the positive terminal, fender, radiator support or any other metal surface.
 This will cause a dangerous short circuit that can lead to an electrical arc, burns and possibly even an exploded battery.